D'Angelo: 2014–2020: Black Messiah and "Unshaken"

 D'Angelo released his third album, Black Messiah, in December 2014.
-D'Angelo originally wanted to release Black Messiah in 2015, but the controversial decisions in the Ferguson and Eric Garner cases inspired him to release it earlier.
+He originally wanted to release Black Messiah in 2015, but the controversial decisions in the Ferguson and Eric Garner cases inspired him to release it earlier.
 On December 12, 2014, Kevin Liles, D'Angelo's manager, shared a 15-second teaser of the album on YouTube.
 Two days later, the track "Sugah Daddy", which had been part of D'Angelo's set list since 2012, premiered at 3 am EST and a thousand downloads were available on Red Bull's 20 Before 15 website.
-After an exclusive listening party in New York produced by Afropunk festival founder Matthew Morgan and Jocelyn Cooper, Black Messiah was released digitally on December 15 through iTunes, Google Play Music, and Spotify.
+After an exclusive listening party in New York produced by Afropunk Festival founder Matthew Morgan and Jocelyn Cooper, Black Messiah was released digitally on December 15 through iTunes, Google Play Music, and Spotify.
 The album's unexpected release was compared to Beyoncé's self-titled release in 2013.
 On January 13, 2015, "Really Love" was released to urban adult contemporary radio in the US.

 The album was met with universal acclaim from critics; as of 2015, it had a 95/100 mean score on review aggregator Metacritic.
 In its first week of release, Black Messiah debuted at number 5 on the Billboard 200 and sold 117,000 copies in the United States.
 In its second week, the album dropped to number 25 on the chart and sold another 40,254 copies.
 In the United Kingdom, it debuted at number 47 on the UK Albums Chart with first-week sales of 7,423 copies.